 Bonjour!
 Inspired by my travels to Marseille, France, I’m in the process of learning French with the Pimsleur Course Manager App on my iPad using the Pimsleur Method.
 Sure, there are ways to communicate without knowing a language but other times it can be frustrating not understanding the native tongue.
 I selected French because it’s a Romance Language meaning it’s the core of other languages.
+I already knew the basics like how to say Hello and Thank you in French, but I really want to gain a better understanding of the language.
 I also hope to return to France and would find it useful in other parts of the world such as in Quebec.

 Pimsleur Celebrates 50 Years in the Language Industry